Assignment 2 File System

 Tags are laid out sequentially in memory with zero padding between each tag.
 The

-tag.
+the NONE tag.
 Other tags can appear in any order.
-The dwords
+The dwords field is used

 to determine the address of the adjacent ATAG.
 The diagram below depicts the